• Skip to primary navigation

 simple syrup

-2. Add raspberries and strawberries to blender, or food processor, add lemon juice and blend until the fruit is pureed.popsicle in blender
+2. Add raspberries and strawberries to blender, or food processor, add lemon juice and blend until the fruit is pureed. popsicle in blender

-3. Add 2 tbsp of simple syrup…blend and taste…it’s up to you how much simple syrup to add…it really depends on how sweet the fruit is and how sweet you want your popsicles to be.
+3. Add 2 tablespoon of simple syrup...blend and taste...it's up to you how much simple syrup to add...it really depends on how sweet the fruit is and how sweet you want your popsicles to be.

-4. Pour the berry mixture into your popsicle mould…ours makes 7 popsicles…OR, pour the berry mixture into an ice cube tray…we broke long wooden skewers into 3 inch pieces and placed them in the middle of each ice cube.
+4. Pour the berry mixture into your popsicle mould...ours makes 7 popsicles...OR, pour the berry mixture into an ice cube tray...we broke long wooden skewers into 3 inch pieces and placed them in the middle of each ice cube.
 The mixture is so thick that the skewer stays upright.
-Place in the freezer and wait.popsicles in mould
+Place in the freezer and wait. popsicles in mould

 We popped out our popsicles and they were awesome… berry popsicles